tianocore-training/Writing_UEFI_App_Win_Lab/PITCHME.md

  <li><span style="font-size:0.7em">The module’s .inf  file is required to be included in the platform .dsc file </span></li>
  <li><span style="font-size:0.7em">The [Packages] section is required at minimum to include MdePkg/dePkg.dec </span></li>
  <li><span style="font-size:0.7em">When using a Build Switch (-D) on the command line it overrides the value in the .DSC file </span></li>
- <li><span style="font-size:0.7em">If it is a Library is getting updated, it is required to Build clean or delete the previous built module(s) including the library depending on what is getting re-built. </span></li>
 </ol>

 Note: